 We use our Panorex x-ray as part of a routine checkup and dental cleaning.
 Like a full set of bitewing x-rays, the Panorex single full mouth series is used during your initial dental visit and every 3-5 years to check for signs of dental problems.
 There is no need to be concerned about radiation – our digital machine has the advantage of lower radiation exposure compared to a full set of traditional dental x-rays.

 The intra-oral camera is about the size and shape of a pen.
 It is used to record images of your teeth, gums, mouth, and tongue from inside your mouth.
 Due to its small size and sleek design, it is comfortable, easy to use, and able to view a wide range of angles.
 The intra-oral camera is a safe and effective tool that can be used with patients of every age.

 The intra-oral camera is a highly valuable resource for both diagnosis and treatment planning.
 Each time we use the intra-oral camera, a new disposable cover is employed.
 This ensures your health and safety at all times.
 After your exam, images captured by the intra-oral camera may be digitally stored, printed out, or deleted.

-In many teeth, Dr. Herman uses fiber-optic technology to evaluate decay.
+In many teeth, Dr. singh & Dr. Herman uses fiber-optic technology to evaluate decay.
 A super bright light illuminates the tooth and shows incipient decay.

 The Cavitron is a handheld device used in periodontal deep cleaning.
 While scaling can be completed by hand, the Cavitron uses ultrasonic technology to remove calculus from teeth and gums quickly, gently and effectively.